eth-fabric/website/docs/education/based-rollups/Based-Rollups-Components.md

 ---
 ## L1 Components
-Below are sub-componenets that are focused on smart contract and API changes required around L1 infrastructure / to be built on top of Ethereum.
+Below are sub-components that are focused on smart contract and API changes required around L1 infrastructure / to be built on top of Ethereum.

 ### Commit-Boost